 Wrong audience in relation to message

 Is the message in the ad relevant to those who see it?
-This may seem obvious, but if you're selling makeup, you don't need to target men, and if you're selling from a shop in Bergen, you don't need to target people living in Oslo.
-Let there be a connection between message and target group.
-For example, make sure you don't try to sell to people who don't know who you are.
+This may seem obvious, but if you sell makeup, you don’t need to target men; if you run a store in Bergen , you don’t Bergen to target people who live in Oslo.
+Make sure there’s a connection between the message and the target audience.
+For example, make sure you’re not trying to sell to people who don’t know who you are.

 If you believe that a large part of a certain audience is not interested in your product or service, it is usually best to exclude them from your targeting.